Blue–Gray Football Classic: History

 The format pitted players who attended college in the states of the former Confederacy, the "Grays", who wore white jerseys, against players who attended school in the northern half of the country, the "Blues", who wore blue jerseys, and also sometimes including players from western teams.
 Both teams wore gray pants.
 Only seniors played in this game, because it was their first venture into professional football, as they were paid for their participation.

 The game was almost always the first major college all-star game of the year.
 For this reason, it was difficult to get some of the collegiate stars, because many of them were preparing at the same time for bowl games with their regular teams.
 Also, many potential players preferred to spend Christmas at home.
 In the game's later years, most of the players came from teams with losing records and from smaller schools which do not play NCAA Division I football.
 The Classic gave these players an opportunity to be noticed by NFL scouts and others who may not have had the opportunity to observe them previously.
 Most such players now attend the NFL Combine for evaluation.

-The game was slow to desegregate.
+Owing to its location in the Deep South, the game was slow to desegregate.
 In 1963, NBC, which had televised the game for much of its run, dropped it from the schedule when the Lions Club refused to integrate it.
-The game desegregated in 1965, which in turn convinced CBS to carry a telecast.
+The game finally desegregated in 1965, which in turn convinced CBS to acquire broadcasting rights.
 From then on, the Classic showcased many African American stars from smaller, lesser-known schools (including many historically black colleges and universities).
 Jerry Rice played in the 1984 game and was named the Most Valuable Player.

 However, civil rights leaders complained that forcing African-American players from southern colleges and universities to represent the former Confederacy was both insensitive and offensive.
 Also in the late 1960s, as a result of growing public dissension over the Vietnam War, peace activists decried the contest as glorifying war and militarism.
 A large sit-in for peace was staged before the 1969 game that effectively blocked the gates at the stadium which resulted in protesters being forcibly removed, brutally beaten and arrested by the police.
 The start of the game was delayed for over an hour, and only part of the game was televised.
 For the next three years, troops of the Alabama National Guard were deployed to the stadium to keep order, on the orders of Governor George Wallace.